JFLXCLOUD/NeXroll/README.md

 ## Upgrade / Uninstall

 - Upgrade: simply run the newer `NeXroll_Installer.exe` over the existing installation.
 Your configured Preroll storage path is preserved, and data is not removed.
-- Uninstall: use â€œUninstall NeXrollâ€ from the Start Menu (or Apps & Features).
+- Uninstall: use "Uninstall NeXroll" from the Start Menu (or Apps & Features).
 The installer removes the service and shortcuts; your Preroll storage directory is not deleted.

 ---